andreseduardop/lectupedia/content/archive/lectores-por-pais/index.en.md

 draft: false

 toc: false
-description: Percentage of adults readers of books by country.
+description: Percentage of adult readers of books by country.
 ---

 {{< figureCupper
 img="readers-per-country-1.0.png"
-caption="Percentage of adults readers of books by country" width="1080" height="1920" alt="World map with percentage of adults readers of books by country." command="Original" >}}
+caption="Percentage of adult readers of books by country" width="1080" height="1920" alt="World map with percentage of adult readers of books by country." command="Original" >}}

 Percentage of adult readers of books is indicated for each country.
 The figure corresponds to the percentage of people who read at least one book a year.